RakimKai/worknet-api/README.md

 ## Deployment
 WorkNet was a collaborative effort between Kerim Brkic (https://github.com/keromaaa), who focused on the frontend development, and myself, handling the backend aspects of the project.
-For detailed information about the WorkNet API endpoints, parameters, and response formats visit the deployed API here: https://api.p2328.app.fit.ba/swagger/index.html, but for a intuitive and user-friendly UI experience visit the deployed Web App here: https://web.p2328.app.fit.ba/login
+For detailed information about the WorkNet API endpoints, parameters, and response formats visit the deployed API here: https://api.p2328.app.fit.ba/swagger/index.html, but for a intuitive and user-friendly UI experience visit the deployed Web App here: https://web.p2328.app.fit.ba/login.

+## Login credentials for testing (employee):
+email: `test@gmail.com`

+password: `Test1234`

+## Login credentials for testing (company):
+email: `test2@gmail.com`

+password: `Test1234`